What is a PDQ machine?

 Not taking a variety of payment methods leaves you vulnerable to missing out on sales, and few customers will return if they can’t pay how they like.

-According to the British Retail Consortium, card payments finally overtook cash in 2017 – that’s over half of all customer transactions in the UK, and a third are now contactless.
+According to the British Retail Consortium, debit card payments finally overtook cash in 2017 – with cards representing more than half of all customer transactions in the UK, and a third are now contactless.

-With plenty of ultra-cheap and flexible card machines now available (such as iZettle, Square and SumUp), there’s never been a better time to get on board with a PDQ machine that works wonders for you.
+With plenty of ultra-cheap and flexible card machines now available (such as iZettle, Square and SumUp), there’s never been a better time to get on board with a PDQ machine that best matches your business’ requirements.

 Compare PDQ machine quotes: The next steps

-If you’re keen to find the best PDQ machine for you, the next step is to speak directly to suppliers, and Startups can help set up this conversation.
+Next, you can read our article on chip and pin machine costs for more information.
+Or, if you’re keen to find the best PDQ machine for your small business, the next step is to speak directly to suppliers, and Startups can help set up this conversation.

 It’s completely free: you just plug in a few details about what you’re looking for, and your card machine matches will tell you what their best offers are for you to compare all your options.